aws-samples/aws-hybrid-storage-workshop/scenario-1/module-4/README.md

 1. From the **Services** drop-down, select **EC2**.
 2. Select **instances** from the side menuw
-3. Refresh the **instances** view should see a new c4.2xlarge instance with the name "Hybrid Workshop - Cutover 2 - Gateway Server 2 (storage-workshop-1d)" and a t2.medium with the name "Hybrid Workshop - Cutover 2 - Windows Server 3 (storage-workshop-1d)".
+3. Refresh the **instances** view until you see a new c4.2xlarge instance with the name "Hybrid Workshop - Cutover 2 - Gateway Server 2 (storage-workshop-1d)" and a t2.medium with the name "Hybrid Workshop - Cutover 2 - Windows Server 3 (storage-workshop-1d)".
+Wait for both these instances pass their status checks before continuing.
 4. From the Services drop-down, select **Storage Gateway**.
 5. Click on **London** in the upper-right corner and select **EU (Frankfurt)** from the list to switch the console to the eu-central-1 region.
-You will now see the Gateway that you just provisioned listed in addition to the Gateway you provisioned in Module 2.
-Verify that the Status is ‘Running’.
+You will now see the Gateway that you just provisioned listed named "Hybrid Workshop - Cutover 2 - Gateway Server **2** " in addition to the Gateway you provisioned in Module 2.
+Verify that the Status is *‘Running’*.

-17. Click on the new gateway named to reveal the Details tab below.
+6. Click on the new gateway named "Hybrid Workshop - Cutover 2 - Gateway Server **2** " to reveal the Details tab below.
 From the Details tab, make note of the IP address of the gateway and write it below.

-_____________________________
-18. Click Volumes from the left menu.
+7. Click Volumes from the left menu.
 You will see a single volume which you created in Module 2.
 We will now create a new volume on the new gateway by cloning the existing volume.
-Click the Create Volume button.
+Click the **Create Volume** button.
 19. Select the new gateway from the list.
-You many need to hover over the options to verify the gateway name matches what you documented in step 17.
+You many need to hover over the options to verify the gateway name matches ends in "Gateway Server **2**".
-20. Enter 1 GiB for the Capacity
+8. Select a capacity that is larger or equal to your last gateway volume.
-21. Select Clone from last recovery point for the Volume contents
+9. Select Clone from last recovery point for the Volume contents
-22. For the Source volume, select your existing volume from the gateway created in Module 2.
+10. For the Source volume, select your existing volume from the gateway created in Module 2.
-23. Enter a name for the iSCSI target (ex ‘win1cutover’) and click Create volume.
+11. Enter a name for the iSCSI target (ex ‘win2cutover’) and click Create volume.
-24. Click Skip to bypass CHAP configuration.
+12. Click Skip to bypass CHAP configuration.

 You will now see the new volume listed.